aduros/wasm4/site/docs/getting-started/setup.md

 <TabItem value="language-nim">

-To compile Rust projects you will need `nim` installed.
+To compile Nim projects you will need `nimble` installed.
 You will also need to download the [WASI SDK](https://github.com/WebAssembly/wasi-sdk) and set the `$WASI_SDK_PATH` environment variable.

 ```shell
 w4 new --nim hello-world